 When it comes to giving big gifts, organising group gifts makes so much sense.
-Rather than getting lots of random little things from many people (candles, picture frames, chocolates, wine, body scents etc), you can actually buy one big decent present and give something meaningful.
-Something that perhaps might otherwise be ‘out of reach’ for the lucky recipient… like a spa day, and overnight indulgence at a fancy hotel, a five star dining experience or a once-in-a-lifetime experience like a BridgeClimb.
+Rather than getting lots of random little things from many people (candles, picture frames, chocolates, wine, body scents etc), you can buy one quality gifty and give something meaningful.
+Something that perhaps might otherwise be ‘out of reach’ for the lucky recipient… like a spa day, overnight indulgence at a fancy hotel, a five star dining experience or a once-in-a-lifetime experience like a BridgeClimb.

 There’s never a bigger time for giving gifts than at Christmas!
 So whether you’re wondering what to get the teacher, childcare educators, dance teachers or soccer coach, joining funds with other parents makes total sense!